balena-io-modules/balena-image-manager/README.md

 **Note:** For technical limitations that are currently being solved, you can only download a device image if you have an application created for that device type in your account.

-The `deviceManifest` is an object containing a valid device slug property.
-Official manifests are used internally at Resin.io and will be released to the public soon.
+A device manifest is an object that can be obtained from the [Resin SDK](https://github.com/resin-io/resin-sdk).
+Please refer to the documentation for more details.

 The callback gets passed two arguments `(error, path)`.